Chapter 9: Quality in the Age of Generation

 Traditional testing was built for predictable human failures.
 We test edge cases because humans forget them.
 Error conditions because humans do not always handle exceptions.
 Performance because humans do not always optimize.

 AI failure patterns are fundamentally different.
 Pattern matching gone wrong is the most insidious.
 The AI recognizes a pattern from its training and applies it perfectly, except the context makes it inappropriate.
-I have seen Sonnet 4 generate flawless OAuth implementations that exposed sensitive tokens in logs.
+I have seen Sonnet 4 generate a flawless implementation of OAuth, the standard that lets you sign into one app with an account from another, that still exposed sensitive tokens in logs.
 The code was not wrong.
 The pattern it matched did not emphasize that security concern in that context.

 Context window blindness creates a different category.
 The AI can hold enormous amounts of information but still loses track of constraints mentioned thousands of tokens earlier.
 A requirement stated at the beginning of a conversation forgotten by the end.
 A pattern established in one file violated in another.